Category: Travel Info

 Pro Tip: These taxis are only for locals, tourists are NOT allowed to use this service.
 Tourists are only allowed to use the licensed state taxis to get around. you cannot use the small three wheel ones no matter how fun they look, sorry!

-International Travel Plan
+Activate Int’l Phone Travel Plan

 I made this mistake in the Dominican Republic.
 Call your cell phone company and ask them “I’m leaving the country I need to start my travel plan”.
 Most major cell phone carriers have a plan that costs $10-$12/day.
-Thia lets you enjoy your trip without worrying about WiFi which is iffy at beach clubs.
+This lets you enjoy your trip without worrying about WiFi which is iffy at beach clubs.

 You can preset the days your leaving months in advance so it starts when you leave and end the day after you get back.
-I knew better but forgot and 5 days in Punta Cana costs me over $640 in internation cellular rates!
+I knew better but forgot and 5 days in Punta Cana costs me over $640 in international cellular rates!

 Don’t Underestimate The Sun

-Common mistake
+Very Common mistake

 The sun can dehydrate you quickly especially when combined with the Mojitos, Margaritas and shots of Tequila.
 Tourist always drink a lot because of the legal drinking age in cozumel.
 Headaches, nausea and cramps come on faster than you expect, so be sure to drink more water than you normally do.